hershal-rami/CosmogBot/README.md

 Once you have your token variable set in your local environment, simply run `python3 bot.py` and the bot will go online!

 # Goals:
+-require or not require permissions for specific commands to prevent abuse

+-add error handling (upon error send a descriptive message in the channel so the user knows the issue, ex not having admin permissions):
+    -commandnotfound

+    -missingpermissions

+    -missingrequiredarguments

+-update kill leaders script
+    -connect to new doc

+    -fix google sheets API handling

+    -upload to new doc

+-create kill leaders commands:
+    -keep track of each pokemon's k/d locally with JSON

+    -update k/d statistics when updating match results

+    -implement function to calculate all time kill leaders

+    -implement command to display all time kill leaders

+-merge standings branch back to main:
+    -test update standings for both divisions, multiple matches at once within the bo3

+    -have update standings change cell color of differential

+    -hook up update standings to kill leaders column

 -review doc carefully for typos and additional 's'

--also check for pokemon name schemes: "grimer-a" vs "grimer-alola"
+-also check for pokemon name schemes: "grimer-a" vs "grimer-alola" **WANT TO BE HERE BY VGC LAUNCH DATE: FEB 14**

--fix update match results code to account for spreadsheet changes

--k/d and kill leaders:

-    -keep track of each pokemon's k/d (in a spreadsheet)
+-keep database of all replays, with the season and two coaches that battled:
+    -can use JSON or NoSQL database

+    -parse old replays and analysis from external document into storage

-    -update k/d statistics when updating match results
+    -update database after each match

-    -implement function to calculate all time kill leaders and update spreadsheet

-    -implement command to display all time kill leaders -categorize commands (using cogs so that in .help the commands are labelled instead of "no category")

--require or not require permissions for specific commands to prevent abuse

--add error handling (upon error send a descriptive message in the channel so the user knows the issue, ex not having admin permissions)
+    -track statistics across seasons for each coach (win/loss rate, h2h with other coaches, etc)

+    -use head2head as a tiebreaker when updating standings?

 -internally manage schedule:

     -pull schedule data from spreadsheet

     -keep internal tracker (or separate spreadsheet?) for which week of the season it is and the matches for that week

     -could have a command to display the schedule for that week

+    -track when matches are scheduled and complete, and notify admin if something is late

     -update after match results are posted

-    -once all matches for the week are complete, run the kill leaders script (could cause issues if a match gets an extension but another match for the next week happens before the extension match, would just mean the k/d info would be slightly off as it would be either missing a match or have an extra match)
+    -once all matches for the week are complete, run the kill leaders commands (could cause issues if a match gets an extension but another match for the next week happens before the extension match, would just mean the k/d info would be slightly off as it would be either missing a match or have an extra match)